Common Reasons Why Wounds Might Not Heal Effectively

 A diabetic’s elevated blood sugar level can slow down the circulation and adversely affect the immune system of a patient, creating an increase in the risk of gaining an infection.
 Moreover, it can also damage the nerves that signal pain, leading to more wounds simply because a diabetic may not necessarily know when and where something is hurting.

-When a wound is a victim to repetitive pressure due to rubbing against a surface or any other reason that causes repetitive trauma to it, it is more likely to have a longer period of healing, and in some cases, the healing process may even stop completely.
+When a wound is a victim of repetitive pressure due to rubbing against a surface or any other reason that causes repetitive trauma to it, it is more likely to have a longer period of healing, and in some cases, the healing process may even stop completely.
 Similarly, if you have multiple wounds or have undergone simple shock, your body’s defense mechanisms will be limited which slows down the wound repair.

 Get Professional Healthcare